Thursday, 31 October 2024

 “Throw yourself off” reminds me of the repeated demands that Jesus prove himself; do something, they said.
 As the crowd pressed in on Jesus, he said, “This evil generation keeps asking me to show them a miraculous sign.
 But the only sign I will give them is the sign of Jonah (Luke 11:29 NLT).
 Eventually, for those with eyes to see, the greatest sign was there - Jesus died and rose from the dead!

-Moreover, a miraculous descent from the Temple would confirm to Jesus himself that God meant these words to apply to him in a literal way.
+Moreover, and perhaps more to the point, a miraculous descent from the Temple would confirm to Jesus himself that God meant these words to apply to him in a literal way.
 Jesus would know that henceforth he was immune from harm, for he was and would be, protected and guarded by angels, so the devil asserted.
 The cross could not touch him.
 After all, it was in the Bible!

 I note Jesus’ answer, also citing the Bible: so don't try to make him prove that he can help you, as you did at Massah (Deuternonomy 6:17 CEV).
 We are not free to test God, to make God do our bidding, to have God “prove himself”.
 We may experience tests, and we can pray that we will be delivered from them.